How to Get to Costa Ballena, Spain: Airports & Transfers

 – Frequent non-stops from Düsseldorf, Frankfurt, Munich, and Berlin.

-– Daily services from Paris (CDG/ORY) and Lyon.
+– Daily services from Paris (CDG/ORY) and Lyon to Seville.

-– Direct flights from Rome, Milan, and Bologna on Ryanair, Vueling, and ITA Airways. - Other European Cities
+– Direct flights from Rome, Milan, and Bologna on Ryanair, Vueling, and ITA Airways, mainly to Seville.

 – Madrid-Barajas serves as Spain’s main gateway, with nonstop flights from nearly every European capital.